Multiplier bootstrap of tail copulas with applications: Proofs

 for sufficiently large $n$, such that $k>1/\varepsilon$.
-For (v) we note that
+For (v), we note that

-Due to Theorem 1 in \cite{schmstad2006} we have locally uniform convergence in the latter expression, which yields the second condition stated in (v).\\ For the proof of condition (vi) we use Lemma 11.15 and the discussion on page 224 in \cite{kosorok2008} and show separability of $\mathcal{F}_n$, i.e. for every $n\geq 1$ there exists a countable subset $T_n\subset T$ such that
+In light of Theorem 1 in Schmidt and Stadtm{\"{u}}ller \cite{schmstad2006}, we have locally uniform convergence in the latter expression, which yields the second condition stated in (v).

+For the proof of condition (vi), we use Lemma 11.15 and the discussion on page 224 in Kosorok \cite{kosorok2008} and show separability of $\mathcal {F}_n$; that is, for every $n\geq1$, there exists a countable subset $T_n\subset T$ such that